 Paws on Parole is a partnership program between the Florida Department of Corrections' Gainesville Correctional Institution Work Camp and Alachua County Animal Services.
 The program is designed to increase adoptability of selected dogs at the Alachua County Animal Shelter.
 During the eight-week training period, professional dog trainers volunteer their time to teach inmates how to train dogs in socialization techniques and basic obedience.
 The inmates learn to train the dogs to the standards of the American Kennel Club’s Canine Good Citizens Program.
 At the end of their training, the dogs take a test consisting of 10 skills needed by well-mannered dogs such as: accepting a friendly stranger, sitting politely for petting, walking through a crowd, etc. Paws on Parole also includes an Aftercare Network, which is a group that will work with adopting families and their dogs to help integrate the training the dogs received.
 Each dog has received all of their shots, is receiving heartworm prevention, is microchipped, crate trained and has been spayed or neutered.
 Adoption costs range from $15 to $30.
 For information about the AKC Canine Good Citizen certification and a copy of the brochure, click www.akc.org/pdfs/cgc/GK9GC1.pdf.
 For more information about Paws on Parole adoption and the Aftercare Network contact Hilary Hynes, Public Education Program Coordinator, Alachua County Animal Services at (352) 264-6881 or click the Paws on Parole link at www.pawsonparole.com.

-Pups N Pals was initiated by the West Volusia Kennel Club at Tomoka CI and joined by Halifax Humane Society.
-Ten dogs spend seven weeks training with the inmates to learn basic obedience, heel, sit, down, and come commands.
+Pups N Pals was initiated by the West Volusia Kennel Club at Tomoka Correctional Institution and joined by Halifax Humane Society and the Orlando VA with our “Paws of Freedom” offshoot program, where we give companion dogs to veterans who suffer with PTSD, depression or anxiety.
+Twelve dogs spend seven weeks training with the inmates to learn basic obedience, ‘heel’, ‘sit’, ‘down’, and ‘come’ commands.
 They also do basic Rally and Agility training.
 The goal is to place healthy, spayed/neutered dogs in forever homes, as well as to give inmates skills that they list on their resumes.
-All dogs are given the AKC Good Citizen Test and upon passing the trainers are presented with an AKC certificate noting that they have passed.
-Upon being adopted the new owner is offered a free seven-week training course by the West Volusia Kennel Club in order for the owner to become familiar with what the dog has been taught.
-For further information about the program or adopting a dog contact, Allyn Weigel, 386-734-7923 or Halifax Humane Society at www.halifaxhumanesociety.org.
+All dogs are given the AKC Good Citizen Test, and upon passing, the trainers are presented with an AKC certificate noting that they have passed.
+The new owner who adopts a dog is offered a free seven-week training course by the West Volusia Kennel Club or Halifax Humane Society, in order to become familiar with what the dog has been taught.
+For further information about the program or adopting a dog, contact: Allyn Weigel, (386)734-7923, or Halifax Humane Society, (386)274-4703, or Tomoka Correctional Institution Work Camp, (386)254-2676.
+You can also connect with our Facebook page via www.prisonpups.org.

 Prison Pup Programs - Sago Palm Work Camp and South Florida Reception Center, in conjunction with New Horizons Service Dogs Inc., each have an inmate program to train service dogs to assist persons with disabilities.
 Currently eight dogs are in training at the prison.
 Training lasts for 18 months and when complete, dogs are able to assist owners in standing, turning on light switches, opening and closing doors, retrieving dropped items and more.
 The Prison Pup Program is an inmate vocational program where inmates can earn vocational certificates in dog grooming and training while simultaneously preparing dogs to assist persons with disabilities.
 The program is part of the Department’s Re-Entry initiative, which is focused on preparing inmates for successful re-entry into society upon release from prison.